WatWowMap/docs/docs/index.md

 WatWowMap is a collection of scanner related projects.
 We current consist of multiple backend and front end applications that are designed to be fast, easy to setup, and high.

+Please feel free to join us over in [Discord].

 ## [MapJS](/projects/mapjs/)

 MapJS is our NodeJS frontend map that combines powerful filtering options to make sure your users are in control of what they want to see.